OpenSees/OpenSeesDocumentation/source/developer/build.rst

    #.
 Environment variables set by ``"C:\Program Files (x86)\Intel\oneAPI\setVars"`` are only available in Command Prompt just after the batch file is called.
 That means you should call the batch file from Command Prompt and should not from Powershell.

    #.
-The --parallel option is used to compile the code in parallel.
+The -j option is used to compile the code in parallel.
 Change the **4** to how many cores is at your disposal.

    #.
 The last copy is needed as the OpenSeesPy.dll module at present actually needs to load from a file named **opensees.pyd**.
 To import this module in a python script you can do one of 2 things: